 Some thoughts on matching

 Please don't hesitate you request swatches of the quilts.
 We know that it is hard to choose based on a computerized image, so by all means let us send you a swatch.
 You'll see that most of the quilts are made up of lots of different fabrics, so they can easily be coordinated with various other pieces.
 If your favorite quilt does not have a matching bedskirt available, don't despair.
 We can usually recommend a good substitute.
 And after all, country decorating is not all about matching.
 (Just our opinion, of course).

-You'll find that our quilts are very generously sized.
+You'll find that most of our quilts are very generously sized.
 Many of our customers automatically "size up" and order a quilt that is designed for a larger bed.
 Clearly they've been burned by skimpy bedding in the past!
 We get a fair amount of them back as returns because the quilt turns out to be too large.
 We suggest that you measure your bed or your current bed covering for comparison if you are accustomed to "sizing up".
 You might just be pleasantly surprised to find that our quilts are big enough to actually cover your bed!

 So many quilts coming and going...

 Just a final thought to consider as you shop for quilts- a new style is always just around the corner.
 These days, quilt manufacturers change patterns quickly.
 They premiere new designs seasonally, and retire older quilts on a regular basis.
 This can be good and bad.
 It's good because a fresh new look is always on the horizon.
 But it can be bad for those of us who like to think long and hard about our decorating choices.
 Quilts are sometimes here today, and gone tomorrow!
 No sales pitch- just a little friendly advice from one quilt lover to another : )